Thorin

 Date rangeFeb 5–13, 2026

-Hunter provided a comprehensive spec file (lc0-browser-chess-spec.md) upfront describing a 4-phase plan.
-He directed the architecture, identified bugs by testing, and pointed the AI to his working reference implementation (hunter-chessbot) when the AI's code was wrong.
+I provided a comprehensive spec file (lc0-browser-chess-spec.md) upfront describing a 4-phase plan.
+I directed the architecture, identified bugs by testing, and pointed the AI to my working reference implementation (hunter-chessbot) when the AI's code was wrong.

-• Policy encoding: AI's programmatic generation was fundamentally wrong — Hunter directed using his reference repo's pre-generated table
+• Policy encoding: AI's programmatic generation was fundamentally wrong — I directed using my reference repo's pre-generated table

-• Temperature default: AI suggested 0; Hunter pointed out that makes moves deterministic and predictable, changed to 0.15
+• Temperature default: AI suggested 0; I pointed out that makes moves deterministic and predictable, changed to 0.15

-• Modal vs page navigation: AI suggested page-based game detail view; Hunter directed modal overlay instead
+• Modal vs page navigation: AI suggested page-based game detail view; I directed modal overlay instead

-• Auto health checks: AI added automatic engine health checks on modal open; Hunter directed removing them
+• Auto health checks: AI added automatic engine health checks on modal open; I directed removing them

 11. Development Timeline